East Lombok Regency: Services and development

 The region is essentially agrarian in activity with rice, copra, casava, tobacco, timber and other crops.
 Rainfall is lower in the south of the Regency and higher in the north as the land rises toward Mount Rinjani.
 Rinjani supplies a rainfall catchment area to the region and several into eastern Lombok rivers flow from its slopes.
 The sea supports a small local fishing industry, seaweed harvesting, a pearl industry and prawn farming.

 The growing tourism industry in Lombok has had little effect on the eastern coast.

 The proximity of the new Lombok International Airport will possible lead to an increase in tourism related business and development in east Lombok in coming years.

 Transport

 Public ferries' provide services for both passengers and vehicles.
-Labuhan Lombok is in East Lombok Regency and provides connections eastward to Sumbawa.
-Tanjung Lembar in the south west of the island is Lombok's main port and handles small freighters, fishing boats and the combination vehicle and passenger ferries heading westward to Bali.
+Labuhan Lombok is in East Lombok Regency (Pringgabaya District) and provides connections eastward to Labuhan Tano in West Sumbawa and westward to Padangbai in Bali, although Tanjung Lembar in the south west of the island is Lombok's main port and handles small freighters, fishing boats and the combination vehicle and passenger ferries heading westward to Bali.